bartongroup/RATS/README.md

-The package makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [matrixStats](https://cran.r-project.org/web/packages/matrixStats/index.html) packages, as well as [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) for visualisations.
+The package makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [matrixStats](https://cran.r-project.org/web/packages/matrixStats/index.html) packages, as well as [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) and [shiny](https://cran.r-project.org/web/packages/shiny/shiny.pdf) for visualisations.
 All these are available from CRAN.